onefinestay/react-daterange-picker/README.md

 This will start a local server at `http://localhost:9989` where you can see the example page.
 It will also watch for any files changes and rebuild.
-To update the compiled files in dist run `npm run build-dist-js`.
+To update the compiled files in dist run `npm run build-dist-js`, and you can lint the code with `npm run lint`.